Hani language: Vowels

 Vowel length in Hani is also distinctive.

 Orthography

 Oral tradition tells of an ancient written script for Hani but says it was lost when the Hani migrated from Sichuan.
-In China, Standard Hani, which is based on the Lüchun County dialect, is written using a Romanized script developed by the Chinese government during the 1950s.
+In China, Standard Hani, which is based on the Lüchun County dialect, is written using a Latin-based script developed by the Chinese government during the 1950s.
 As with the Latin-based scripts of the Zhuang, Hmong and Iu Mien languages, it uses final consonant letters to represent tone.

 Consonants in Hani orthography are pronounced the same as in pinyin, with two additional digraphs for voiced fricatives in Hani.
 The IPA equivalents for letters in Hani orthography are provided below.

 The vowels in Hani orthography are as follows.
 After vowels, -v is used to mark tense vowels.

 There are four tones, which are marked by letters at the ends of words, or not at all for the mid-level [33].
 Numerical Chao tones are provided below.

+The letter v at the end of a syllable indicates buzzing vowels (represented with a minus sign below ◌̠ in IPA), and it can be followed by a tone letter.